The perfect fit

 Southern meets Texas

-Head to West Dallas for lunch at Lockhart Smokehouse – a BBQ joint that's sure to impress with its selection of smoked meats like brisket, ribs and sausage.
+Head to South Dallas for lunch at Lockhart Smokehouse – a BBQ joint that's sure to impress with its selection of smoked meats like brisket, ribs and sausage.
 The restaurant is set up counter service style, and all meats are sliced to order.
 And don't forget about the sides – go for the Lockhart slaw or mac n' cheese.
 After lunch, find some cowboy chic as you browse the Bishop Arts District.
 Looking for gifts?
 Pick up a ceramic trophy head or stamped leather coasters with a Texas motif.
 Wander into M'Antiques, where you can kick back with a beer while you find a cool vintage cuff.

 Grab dinner at The Rustic, a relaxed Uptown restaurant, bar and backyard concert venue serving Southern-inspired cuisine made with locally sourced ingredients.
 Settle in by the fire pits and enjoy live music and a Texas draft beer under an oak tree canopy at Pat's Backyard, named for country music star Pat Green and voted one of the city's best patios.

 Dance the night away

 Finish the evening with more tunes at Adair's Saloon, one of Dallas' best-known dive bars for live country music.
 Stars including the Dixie Chicks and Jack Ingram stopped here on their way up so grab a table -- this place feels like you belong.

 Breakfast at Cafe Brazil